NewBediver/Assembler-Tetris/README.md

 2 No, you are not compelled to provide source code.</br>
 3 Anyone who receives source code may do as the license permits.
 This does not extend to binary distributions.</br>

 Read the MIT license for more details.
-Read the whole thing and understand it. :smile:
+[Read the whole LICENSE](https://choosealicense.com/licenses/mit) and understand it. :smile: